 Salt and pepper work just fine on their own.
 Mixed with the woodsmoke, along with the juices from the steak, you will be in heaven, trust us.

-However, there is nothing wrong with using your favorite steak rub as well.
+However, there is nothing wrong with using your favorite steak rub or BBQ rub as well.

 Pro Tip: Stay away from anything that contains sugar or little bits of dried garlic (garlic powder is fine) because these will both burn when you sear the steak at the end.

-Best Smoking Wood Choices for Filet Mignon Steaks
+Best Smoking Wood and Wood Pellet Choices for Steaks

 Like we’ve done previously with smoked ribeye steaks, since you are only smoking these filet mignon for a shorter period of time relative to something like a beef brisket or smoked beef tenderloin, you can get away with using some stronger flavored smoking woods.

-We prefer the mid range smokey flavor of hickory wood on our smoked filet mignon, but if you want an even bolder flavor you can try using mesquite.
+We prefer the mid range smoky flavor of hickory wood on our smoked filet mignon, but if you want an even bolder flavor you can try using mesquite.

 If you DO want to try mesquite, we would only recommend applying smoke for the first 15 minutes and no longer.

-Otherwise, your filets can get TOO smokey and the mesquite will overpower them.
+Otherwise, your filets can get TOO smoky and the mesquite will overpower them.

 If you are looking for a milder wood to smoke them with, you can try oak, apple, or cherry instead.

-Although we want to choose thick and well marbled steaks for smoking, relative to something like pork spareribs, filet mignon steaks are VERY lean and delicate, with almost no connective tissue.
+As opposed to ribeye steaks that are well marbled, filet mignon steaks are VERY lean and delicate, with almost no connective tissue.

 You will need to watch both your cooking temperature and internal temperatures carefully when smoking your filets.